Acekorneya/Ark-Survival-Ascended-Server/README.md

 - **PUID and PGID**: These are important for setting the permissions of the folders that Docker will use.
 Make sure to set these values based on your host machine's user and group ID

 - **Folder Creation**: Before starting the Docker Compose file, make sure to manually create any folders that you'll be using for volumes, especially if you're overriding the default folders.

+- **UPDATE_WINDOW_MINIMUM_HOUR and UPDATE_WINDOW_MAXIMUM_HOUR**: Combined, these two values can allow you to define a time window for when server updates should be performed.
+This can be useful to ensure update driven restarts only happen during off peak hours.
+The `UPDATE_WINDOW_MAXIMUM_HOUR` allows that hour to be within the window.
+For example, if UPDATE_WINDOW_MAXIMUM_HOUR is set to 6, then the update will be within a window that does not close until 7:59am.
+Note that hours are offset by 1 to conform to the Linux system command [Date](https://linux.die.net/man/1/date).

 ---